 Nasopharyngeal carcinoma is very uncommon in children younger than 10 years but increases in incidence to 0.8 cases per 1 million per year in children aged 10 to 14 years and 1.3 cases per million per year in children aged 15 to 19 years.[3,4,5]

 The incidence of nasopharyngeal carcinoma is characterized by racial and geographic variations, with an endemic distribution among well-defined ethnic groups, such as inhabitants of some areas in North Africa and the Mediterranean basin, and, particularly, Southeast Asia.
-In the United States, the incidence of nasopharyngeal carcinoma is higher in black children and adolescents younger than 20 years.[4,5]
+In the United States, the incidence of nasopharyngeal carcinoma is higher in Black children and adolescents compared with White children and adolescents.[4,5]

 Nasopharyngeal carcinoma is strongly associated with Epstein-Barr virus (EBV) infection.
 In addition to the serological evidence of infection in more than 98% of patients, EBV DNA is present as a monoclonal episome in the nasopharyngeal carcinoma cells, and tumor cells can have EBV antigens on their cell surface.
 The circulating levels of EBV DNA and serologic documentation of EBV infection may aid in the diagnosis.
 Specific HLA subtypes, such as the HLA A2Bsin2 haplotype, are associated with a higher risk of nasopharyngeal carcinoma.

 Three histologic subtypes of nasopharyngeal carcinoma are recognized by the World Health Organization (WHO):